The female reproductive system

 - constant bleeding (periods that continue without a break).

 A less common symptom is a smelly, watery vaginal discharge.
 In rare cases, symptoms include abdominal pain, unexplained weight loss, difficulty urinating (weeing) or a change in bowel habit (pooing).
 Any of these symptoms can happen for other reasons, but it is best to see your doctor for a check-up.

 How common is it?

-Each year, about 3,200 Australian women are diagnosed with uterine cancer, and most are over 50.
-Uterine cancer is the fifth most common cancer in women and the most commonly diagnosed gynaecological cancer in Australia.
+Each year, about 3,300 Australian women are diagnosed with cancer of the uterus, and most are over 50.
+It is the fifth most common cancer in women and the most commonly diagnosed gynaecological cancer in Australia.

-The number of women diagnosed with uterine cancer has increased in recent years, and includes younger women.
-This increase is likely to be due to rising rates of obesity and diabetes.
-Anyone with a uterus can get uterine cancer – women, transgender men and intersex people.
+The number of women diagnosed with cancer of the uterus has increased in recent years, and includes younger women.
+This increase is likely to be linked to rising rates of obesity and diabetes, as well as more people living to older ages.

 The exact cause of cancer of the uterus is unknown, but factors that can increase the risk include: